Be A Good Sport…. Please Share This Fishing Hook Guide!

 - Nickel plated hooks are my favorite.
 They come in both bright and black finish, look great and offer excellent corrosion resistance.

-It was true then….. but it’s definitely not true now.
+And it was true back then….. but it’s definitely not true now.

-Chemically or laser sharpened hooks are incredibly sharp out of the box and nothing you can do will make them any sharper.
+Chemically or laser sharpened hooks are incredibly sharp straight out of the box.
+Nothing you can do on a bank or boat will make them any sharper.
 In fact, you’d only be blunting them and removing the coating that protects them from corrosion.
 So just put ’em on and fish!

 On the other hand, used hooks are never as sharp as new ones.
 Contact with rocks, timber or the bone and cartilage of a fish’s mouth quickly dull a hook point.
-I use a small diamond stone like the one shown to the left to touch hooks up and restore dull points.
+I use a small diamond stone to touch hooks up and restore dull points.

 The trick to getting hooks really sharp is to use a stone with a special hook sharpening groove.
 Grasping the hook by the bend, slide it through the groove so the point trails last.
-Never go point first or run the hook back and forth.
+Never go point first and don’t run the hook back and forth.

-Of course, sharpening hooks results in a loss of the protective coating, leaving the point susceptible to rust.
-So I coloring the bare metal with a sharpie to help protect from corrosion.
-It’s not as good as the original finish, but it’s better than nothing.
+Of course, sharpening hooks removes some of the protective coating, leaving the point susceptible to rust.
+I recommend coloring the hook point with a sharpie to help protect from corrosion.
+It’s not as good as the original finish, but it’s better than bare metal.

-2. Dipping hooks in denatured alcohol, leaving them in the sun or blowing them with a hair dryer will remove moisture.
+2. Dipping hooks in denatured alcohol, leaving them in the sun or blowing them with a hair dryer will remove moisture before storage.

 3. Use nickel plated or tinned hooks in preference to bronzed.